Buy online and Save! Pre-purchase your ticket online to access tickets at a discounted rate and skip the ticket queues

 Yes, Matiatia Wharf is wheelchair accessible, however the buses on Waiheke Island are not.
 Orapiu Wharf is not wheelchair accessible.

 Yes, there are dedicated bike racks on all our Waiheke Island ferries.
+Using these storage options reduces the risk of your bike falling and causing damage or injury.

 Yes, dogs travel free with any fare-paying passenger.
 Dogs can travel inside the cabin but we ask they are kept inside a suitable crate, cage or pet carrier.
 Official service dogs can travel inside the cabin and do not have to be kept in a crate, cage or pet carrier.
 There is also allocated seating on the external decks for those travelling with pets.